boodland/MaterialUI-React-POC/README.md

+Proof Of Concept of a [React](https://reactjs.org/) app using [Material-UI](https://material-ui-next.com/) CSS framework.

+The intent of this project is just to evaluate the different features/components of both frameworks.
+Any task related with testing, deploying, UX or any other development practice is out of the scope.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>